KZMachine/LatitudeLongitudeStamper/README.md

 # LatitudeLongitudeStamper
 **Note: Processed images are sent to the "Uploaded" directory.**

-Extensions required to run: gd, mbstring, exif
+Extensions required to run the program: gd, mbstring, exif

 -- For UNIX-based Operating Systems, run the following on a terminal: